If Bruce Chatwin had been portly, myopic and mouse-haired,” writes Susannah Clapp, “his life and reputation would have been quite different.”

 But there is still a problem with The Songlines, a twofold problem: first, the implausible figure of the protagonist, a schoolteacher with the archly emblematic name of Arkady; and, second, the strange irruption of extracts from Chatwin’s notebooks in the heart of the narrative.
 The book is misshapen; there is no suspension of disbelief.
 The fusion of documentary with invention, the ambiguous genre that Chatwin worked in, comes unstitched in The Songlines.
 The book was written, we learn from With Chatwin, when he was first diagnosed with AIDS and thought he was dying; so its broken-backed quality could be explained by an anxiety to get his research into print.
 Meanwhile the real nomad book remained unwritten.

 It may be that Chatwin could never have written the book he wanted to.
 For him, the nomadic imperative had come to explain almost everything.
 It explained human nature in general and his own life in particular.
 It explained the urge to travel; it explained why, in his phrase, “possessions exhaust us”.
 It made the centrifugal central; it gave roots to restlessness.
-The nomad book that he planned to write was to be, all at the same time, his Tristes Tropiques, The White Goddess and The Golden Bough.
+The nomad book that he planned to write was to be, all at the same time, his Tristes Tropiques, his White Goddess and his Golden Bough.
 It is no wonder he could not finish it.
 The “Anatomy of Restlessness”, as represented in the fragments now published, is not really an anatomy; it is more like a pile of bones.

 But the books Chatwin did finish should be enough for us.
 What this posthumous collection confirms is that his gift was for concision, for brevity: short sentences, short paragraphs and short books.
 In a world of information glut, of blockbusters and bloated reputations, that is no small thing. ★